KingJulianS/vimtest/readme.txt

-lets see this changed we deleted the readme scm.com line
+lets see this changed we deleted